drshounak/Twin-Url/README.md

 * /robots.txt: crawling is blocked

 ## Adding Analytics
 Modify the workers.js script with this matomo code at line 223.
 The easiest way to self-host matomo is through [CloudPanel](https://www.cloudpanel.io/docs/v2/php/applications/matomo/).
 This will slow down redirection for locations physically far from your matomo server.
-If you use analytics try proxying matomo through cdn with good peering (like Cloudflare with Argo or Bunny).
-Cloudflare free plan is slow and defeats the purpose of it being serverless.
+If you use analytics try proxying matomo through cdn with good routing (like Cloudflare with Argo or Bunny).
+Adding this analytics takes away the speed it achieved by being serverless.
 ```
     const dest = await env.kv.get(key);
     if (dest) {